 All this has been achieved today, thanks to our partner Voyantic, and this will lead Michelin to supply an improved RFID reading capability over volumes for its customers!”,* explains Julien Destraves, Tire RFID expert from Michelin.

 Automated Test System for Tire Tag Testing

-The Michelin tire factory uses the Voyantic Tagsurance-based Manual Test Station to perform sample based check and analysis for the incoming tags.
+The Michelin tire factory uses the Voyantic Tagsurance-based Manual Test Station to perform sample-based check and analysis for the incoming tags.
 At the tag manufacturing plant, the same Voyantic system has been seamlessly integrated by HANA Microdisplay Technologies, Inc. into a precision actuator assembly.
 It moves a tray of tags on the Snoop Pro antenna, accurately aligning each tag on top of it for testing.
-With this test system Hana Microdisplay is able to 100% guarantee the quality of the tags to their customers.
+With this test system, Hana Microdisplay can 100% guarantee the quality of the tags to their customers.

 This is how John Erdmann, the President and CEO of HANA Microdisplay Technologies, Inc. sees the challenges of RFID testing and the role of good equipment in overcoming those challenges: